- 4-day World War I battlefields tour from Paris

 Leave central Paris and travel by air-conditioned coach to Flanders Fields in Belgium as your guide gives you historical background on the locations you will visit.
 See important Ypres Salient Battlefields including Hill 60, Polygon Wood and the site that today is occupied by Tyne Cot Cemetery.
 The tragic toll of war becomes apparent as you walk among the seemingly endless rows of white grave markers.

 After some free time in the town of Ypres to have dinner (own expense), meet your guide for an included welcome drink.
 Then attend the nightly Last Post ceremony at Menin Gate in Ypres that honors those who died defending the town.
-Make your way to your hotel for the night in Lille, Belgium.
+Make your way to your hotel for the night in Lille, France.

 Overnight: Mercure Lille Centre Grand Place Hotel